behu-kea/third-semester/lessons/week-46/tuesday.md

 ## The fantastic variable name quiz

-Tell me as much as you can about these variables (type, data structure, usage).
+Tell me as much as you can about these variables (type, data structure, usage, is it a good name).
 They can be functions too!

 - `name`
 - `result`